Central Board of Film Certification: Certificates and guidelines

 The board currently issues four certificates.
-Originally, there were two: U (unrestricted public exhibition with family-friendly movies) and A (restricted to adult audiences but any kind of nudity not allowed).
+Originally, there were two: U (unrestricted public exhibition with family-friendly movies) and A (public exhibition restricted to adults but any kind of nudity not allowed).
 Two more were added in June 1983 that are U/A (unrestricted public exhibition, with parental guidance for children under 12) and S (restricted to specialised audiences, such as doctors or scientists).
 The board may refuse to certify a film.
 Additionally, V/U, V/UA, V/A are used for video films with U, U/A and A carrying the same meaning as above.
 Variations of the U/A certificate were introduced in November 2024: U/A 7+, U/A 13+ and U/A 16+.

 U certificate

-Films with the U certification are fit for unrestricted public exhibition and are family-friendly.
-These films can contain universal themes like education, family, drama, romance, sci-fi, action etc. These films can also contain some mild violence, but it cannot be prolonged.
+Films with the U certification are available for unrestricted public exhibition and are family-friendly.
+These films can contain universal themes like education, family, drama, romance, sci-fi, fantasy and action etc. These films can also contain some mild violence, but it cannot be prolonged.
 It may also contain very mild sexual scenes (without any traces of nudity or sexual detail).